What is AIOps?

-Step 2 - Prepare
+Step 2 - Consolidate

-Step 3 - Enrich
+Step 3 - Contextualize

-Step 4 - Analyze
+Step 4 - Advise

-The vast amounts of operational data collected by IT management systems place a significant burden on operations teams and incur significant analysis cost, in terms of staffing, compute, and storage.
+The vast amounts of operational data collected by IT management systems place a significant burden on operations teams and incur significant analysis costs, in terms of staffing, compute, and storage.
 AIOps applies machine learning to solve problems–rapidly eliminating and consolidating data where possible.

-Step 5 - Action
+Step 5 - Autonomize

 Once data is collected and organized with context, decisions can be made with real insight, based on timely and accurate data.
 Automated actions can be initiated to make changes, recommendations, or notifications to ecosystem components or users.
 AIOps empowers automation made possible by context.

-ScienceLogic SL1 Platform
+The ScienceLogic SL1 AIOps Platform

 Get visibility, context, and action across your entire IT operations to maximize business performance.